 SECTION 3.
-STANDING AND OTHER COMMITTEE
+STANDING COMMITTEES

 All committees shall research and report to the President and/or Board of Directors their findings on assigned subjects.
 Committees shall not independently take any final action on matters requiring Board approval.
-The following standing committees shall be appointed annually by the President:
+The following Standing Committees shall be appointed annually by the President:

-The President may also appoint other ad hoc committees as needed.
+The President may also appoint other Ad Hoc committees as needed.

 SECTION 1.
 OFFICERS

 The Officers of the Corporation shall be comprised of the following five individuals: the President, the First Vice President, the Second Vice President, the Secretary, and the Treasurer.
 The Officers of the Corporation, together with the Immediate Past President, are members of the Executive Board as well as the Board of Directors of the Corporation.